nightscout/trio-docs/docs/usage/concepts/isf.md

 3. **Wait between changes**: Give each adjustment 2-3 days to see the full effect
 4. **Test systematically**: Test one time period at a time
 5. **Consider patterns**: Look for consistent trends over multiple days, not single events
-6. **Monitor Autosens Ratio**: Watching how your Autosens Ratio changes or doesn't change can indicate an issue with your Dynamic settings
+6. **Monitor Autosens Ratio**: Watching how your Autosens Ratio changes or doesn't change can indicate an issue with your Dynamic ISF settings
 7. **Work with your healthcare provider**: Especially when making significant changes

 ## Summary